mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

   Resource| Parameter | Configuration
   ---|---|---
   All | All | **No spaces or special characters.
 Lower case alphabets and numbers only.
 Adding special characters will break deployment for Azure SQL.**
   All | Prefix | Prefix name for the entire solution.
-Prepended to all presource names.
-Kepp it short.
+Prepended to all resource names.
+Keep it short (4-6 characters).
 Lower case alphabets and numbers only.
 No spaces or special characters.

 ## Deployment steps
 You can either click the "deploy to Azure" button at the beginning of this document or deploy the solution from PowerShell with the following PowerShell script.